derrickreimer/level/README.md

 Then run the bootstrap script again.

-Use the `mix phx.server` command to start up your local server and visit [`localhost:4000`](http://localhost:4000) from your browser.
+Use the `script/server` command to start up your local server and visit [`localhost:4000`](http://localhost:4000) from your browser.

 ### Node.js